 RD Sharma Solutions Class 9 Maths Chapter 24 – Free PDF Download

-RD Sharma Solutions for Class 9 Maths Chapter 24 Measure of Central Tendency is given here for students to understand the concepts in detail.
-The exercise-wise solutions are depicted in an interactive manner for effective learning.
+RD Sharma Solutions for Class 9 Maths Chapter 24 Measure of Central Tendency are given here for students to understand the concepts in detail.
+The exercise-wise solutions are explained in an interactive manner for effective learning.
 Expert faculty at BYJU’S prepared the solutions in accordance with the CBSE syllabus.
-Practising RD Sharma Solutions on a regular basis help students to grasp the concepts correctly.
-Conceptual knowledge is crucial as some of the topics are continued in higher classes.
+Practising RD Sharma Solutions on a regular basis will help students to grasp the concepts correctly.
+Conceptual knowledge is crucial as some of these topics are continued in higher classes as well.

-Associated with statistics, measure of central tendency is the typical or central value of a probability distribution.
-The Measure of Central Tendency makes an attempt to signify a group of data by a single value, it is also called measures of central location.
-We are all familiar with at least one of the measures of central tendency, wherein Mean is the most commonly used one.
+Associated with statistics, the measure of central tendency is the typical or central value of a probability distribution.
+The Measure of Central Tendency makes an attempt to signify a group of data by a single value, and it is also called the measure of central location.
+We are familiar with at least one of the measures of central tendency, wherein the mean is the most commonly used one.
 In simple words, the mean is the average of the set of values.
 Other measures of central tendency are median and mode.
-Teachers recommend students to make use of RD Sharma Class 9 Solutions for effective exam preparation.
+Teachers recommend students make use of RD Sharma Class 9 Solutions for effective exam preparation.

 Exercise 24.1 Page No: 24.9